-- 3.6 - Regular Hours of Operation: Regular working hours for the Consortium Administrative Office Team are as determined by the Executive Director.
+- Regular Hours of Operation: Regular working hours for the Consortium Administrative Office Team are as determined by the Executive Director.
 Regular working hours for Site Employees are as determined by the Site School Corporation.
-Foreseeable tardiness or early departures must be cleared in advance with your immediate supervisor.
+Foreseeable tardiness or early departures must be cleared in advance with your immediate supervisor in accordance with the procedures in Policy 3.11.
 Exempt employees may be required to work in excess of these hours in order to fulfill their duties.
-Any work performed outside regular hours of operation, including anytime school is not in session, must be authorized in writing in advance by the Executive Director. - Lunch: All Consortium employees are expected to eat lunch in the cafeteria alongside the children.
+Any work performed outside regular hours of operation, including anytime school is not in session, must be authorized in writing in advance by the Executive Director. - Lunch: All Program Site employees are expected to eat lunch alongside the children at all meal times.
 Employees may bring in their own food, however food should not be transported in bags containing restaurant names.
 Because employees are expected to provide supervision while eating lunch, employees are not to clock in and out during lunch periods.
-Unless directed otherwise, clerical and administrative employees are responsible for arranging lunch periods so that the front desk is never left unattended. - Conferences for Non-Exempt Employees: All non-exempt employees must record time spent attending meetings or conferences attended at the behest of the Consortium.
+Unless directed otherwise, clerical and administrative employees are responsible for arranging lunch periods so that the front desk is never left unattended. - Conferences for Non-Exempt Employees: All non-exempt employees must record time spent attending meetings or conferences attended at the direction of the Consortium.
 Non-exempt employees will receive pay for time spent in conference meetings, workshops, etc., but not for time outside such meetings.
-Approval for overtime is required as set forth in Chapter 3.8.
-In addition, non-exempt employees will be reimbursed for time spent traveling to and from conferences attended at the behest of the Consortium, and therefore must record such time as part of the work day as well.
+Approval for overtime is required as set forth in Policy 3.7.
+In addition, non-exempt employees will be reimbursed for time spent traveling to and from conferences attended at the direction of the Consortium (in accordance with the procedures in Policy 3.19) and for certain expenses incurred in relation to conferences (in accordance with the procedures in Policy 3.20), and therefore must record such time as part of the work day as well.
 Non-exempt employees will not be reimbursed for travel time to conferences when it occurs outside the Consortium's normal business hours, and therefore should not record such time.